Last week the world lost the iconic Muhammad Ali as he passed away at the age of 74.

 It was Ali’s will to win that allowed this plan to be successful.
 His will to win outweighed the pain of Foreman’s hardest punches.

-Eventually Foreman was completely out of gas in the 8th round.
+Eventually Foreman ran out of gas in the 8th round.
 Ali then knocked him out in dramatic fashion.

 Let’s say you are an aspiring bodybuilder with legs that resemble pipe cleaners.